-Today the Department of Education made the newest income-driven student loan repayment plan, the Revised Pay As You Earn (“REPAYE”) plan, available for borrowers to request through its online income-driven repayment plan application (a paper application is also available here).
+Today the Department of Education made the newest income-driven student loan repayment plan, the Revised Pay As You Earn (“REPAYE”) plan, available for borrowers to request through its online income-driven repayment plan application.
 Now all Direct Loan student borrowers (though not Parent Plus borrowers) will be able to cap their monthly payments at 10% of their discretionary income, regardless of when they borrowed.
 This is great news for the Direct loan borrowers who are ineligible for the 10% payment rate available to only recent borrowers under the Pay As You Earn (“PAYE”) and Income-Based Repayment (“IBR”) plans.
 The Department of Education estimates this will allow roughly 5 million more borrowers to reduce their payments to 10% of their income.

 The expansion of eligibility for the 10% payment rate is a welcome change that will help more borrowers struggling with their student loan debt.
 However, it also adds further complexity to an already complicated set of repayment options for borrowers (and their advocates and advisors) to consider.
 It also continues to leave struggling Parent PLUS borrowers without an option for repaying such loans at the 10% payment rate; the best income-driven option for Parent PLUS borrowers remains to consolidate and repay at a capped 20% rate under the older Income Contingent Repayment (“ICR”) plan.
 Finally, borrowers must know about their income-driven options (and how to stay in them) to benefit from them—this means the servicers who are borrowers direct point of contact must understand and convey effectively these options and how to access and remain in the plans.